-We offer a range of provision to support children with (e.g. communication and interaction, cognition and learning difficulties, social, mental and health problems or sensory or physical needs).
+We offer a range of provision to support children SEND.
 We have high expectations of all children and staff and we believe that it is the entitlement of all children to have the opportunity to achieve their full potential.

 All children have access to a challenging curriculum, which is broad, balanced, relevant and differentiated.
 When additional specialist advice and support, beyond what is offered in school, is necessary, we contact the appropriate external agencies and work closely with them to promote the child's wellbeing and development.